Covenant Presbyterian Church

 by offering hope and standing together for justice.

-The doors to our building are closed, but our church is not!
-Covenant Presbyterian Church is providing online and over-the-phone worship on Sunday mornings at 10:30 a.m.
+Covenant Presbyterian Church is providing both in-person and online/over-the-phone worship on Sunday mornings at 10:30 a.m.
+If you are able to join us in person, please wear a mask at this time.
+We want to protect those in our congregation who have health conditions or are too young to be vaccinated.
 Our Facebook page posts connection information via Zoom each week.
 We are also live-streaming our Sunday service on Facebook.

 For more information on connecting to our services via alternative means please follow this link